A UV sanitizing vacuum can protect against disease and allergies much more effectively than an ordinary vacuum.

 What’s more, the UV light kills bacteria and viruses.
 It paralyzes dust mites to impair their ability to multiply.

-The UV light turns off the machine when you if lift the machine from the surface.
+The UV light turns off the machine when you lift it from the surface.
 Therefore, it can’t shine in anyone’s eyes or otherwise harm people’s or pets’ bodies.
-It may take some time to learn how to keep it in contact with surfaces not completely flat.
+It may take some time to learn how to keep it in contact with not completely flat surfaces.

 The unit plugs into the wall.
 Routine maintenance includes cleaning the two washable filters and replacing them from time to time.
 Many users report needing to clean the main filter after every use.
 It picks up that much.

 People with dust mite allergies love how they can breathe so much better at night.
 The RAYCOP LITE UV sanitizing vacuum even picks up dust a HEPA air filter misses.
 After all, the air filter can clean the air but not fabric surfaces.
 This UV light sanitizer and vacuum is easy to use, lightweight, and reasonably quiet.
 An attractive holder is sold separately.